-To maintain the warranty, genuine Generac replacement parts MUST be used, including Generac oil kits (which include an oil and air filter).
-Generac oil kits can be obtained through an Authorized Dealer or purchased on-line.
-To purchase on-line, access the maintenance kits page through www.generac.com or directly at shop.generac.com.
-Follow the prompts to enter delivery information and complete the purchase.
+To maintain the warranty, genuine Generac replacement parts MUST be used, including Generac Preventative Maintenance Kits (which include Generac oil, an oil and air filter, spark plugs, a shop towel and funnel).
+Generac Preventative Maintenance kits can be obtained through an Authorized Dealer.